 In Left Unresolved, I spotlight storylines that have been, well, left unresolved.

-Thanks to Domingo for the suggestion!
-If anyone else has a suggestion for a future installment, drop me a line at email@example.com!
+That’s it for this installment!
+If anyone has a suggestion for a future installment of Left Unresolved, drop me a line at firstname.lastname@example.org!

 - Ad Free Browsing